(Inclusive of all taxes)

-Kerala Ayurveda's Agasthyarasayanam is an Ayurvedic medicine that is known to help ease respiratory discomfort.
-Ayurvedic medicine for asthma and bronchitis and respiratory tonics are known to contain powerful herbs that can ease congestion that causes problems in breathing.
+Kerala Ayurveda's Agasthyarasayanam is an Ayurvedic medicine that helps ease respiratory discomfort.
+Ayurvedic medicine for and bronchitis and respiratory tonics are known to contain powerful herbs that can ease congestion that causes problems in breathing.

 Boosts the immunity level in the body and strengthens the overall health to avoid any ailment.

 Unlike acute bronchitis medicine in western medicine, medications for bronchitis treatment are made from naturally occurring herbs and ingredients.
 They are known to help reduce inflammation of the lining in the bronchial tubes thus, providing a feeling of relief.